-For middle and high school teams.
+The D.R.U.M. facilitator course is designed for adult men of color who work with middle and high school-aged youth.
 Each cohort is comprised of teams and participants from multiple school districts, unless a single school district has enough participants to fill an entire cohort.

 D.R.U.M. is a researched-based framework and program designed to raise rates of attendance, graduation, and post-secondary college/career success among male middle and high school students of color.
 Grounded in African/Indigenous rituals, manhood development, and hip-hop pedagogy, D.R.U.M. is particularly effective with helping students who are experiencing a range of challenges that impede their academic and social success.
 The D.R.U.M. approach aims to strengthen students’ academic achievement and develop an affirmative social, emotional, and cultural identity.

 - Recommended for school or district teams of up to four participants

 - Designed for adult men of color

 - Each cohort will enroll 4-5 teams

 - A course totaling 14 hours (typically, seven 2-hour sessions held over seven consecutive weeks)

 - Facilitated by two experienced educational leaders, one with expertise in Hip Hop Pedagogy and the other with expertise in Rites of Passage Programs